-Security deposits can be required either by Airbnb or by hosts.
-Airbnb security deposit requests are based on a home’s features and/or the timing of a reservation, and are never requested based on anyone’s race, national origin, ethnicity, sex, gender identity, or age.
+Security deposits can be required either by Airbnb or by Hosts.
+Airbnb security deposit requests are based on a home’s features and/or the timing of a reservation, and they are never requested based on anyone’s race, national origin, ethnicity, sex, gender identity, or age.

 Airbnb-required security deposits

 Two days before your stay begins, an authorisation hold for the security deposit amount will be placed on your payment method.
 You won’t be charged, but the hold means that you won’t be able to access these funds until the hold is released.
 For example, if you’re paying with a credit card with a total credit limit of £5,000, and there's a security deposit of £500, your credit card limit would then be £4,500 until the hold is released.

 As long as no property damage occurs during your stay, we’ll initiate a release of the £500 hold placed on your card 14 days after your checkout, or before the next guest checks in.
 Your bank may take 3–12 business days to process the release of funds.
 If it turns out that we can’t authorise the hold for the security deposit amount, you’ll be notified by email and will have 12 hours to try another payment method.
 If that doesn’t work out, we’ll cancel your reservation and you’ll be refunded.

 Try to make sure your payment method has enough money available to cover the security deposit.
 (If you’re not able to do that, Airbnb is not responsible for any associated fees, including overdraft fees.)

 Some Hosts require a security deposit for their listing.
 The amount, between $100 and $5,000, is set by the Host, not by Airbnb.
 If you’re a guest and you’re booking a listing with a Host-required security deposit, you’ll be shown this amount before you make your reservation.